-If you choose to begin hormone therapy, your primary care provider will provide you with more detailed information that is specific to your needs.
+If you choose to begin hormone therapy, your primary care provider may be able to provide you with more detailed information that is specific to your needs.
 The information on this page, although reviewed by medical professionals, is not intended to replace consultation with your primary care provider.

 If you experience discomfort or distress because your gender identity (internal sense of being male, female, or an alternate gender) and the sex you were assigned at birth are different, hormone therapy may provide significant comfort.

 Hormone therapy may help you to feel more at ease in your body, which may have positive effects on your emotional wellbeing.
 It may also improve your ability to be read by others as your gender identity.

 The decision to start hormone therapy is yours.
 Your primary care provider’s role is to encourage, guide and assist you in making fully informed decisions and becoming adequately prepared.

 Primary care providers such as family physicians, nurse practitioners and pediatricians may be able to assist you to get started on hormone therapy or refer you to someone who can.
 Some will have received adequate training to assess hormone readiness and prescribe and monitor hormone therapy but some may not feel adequately prepared to provide this care.
 In this case, they may suggest a referral for readiness assessment